k2view-academy/K2View-Academy/articles/39_discovery_catalog/04_plugin_framework.md

 **Nullability Check By Field Data**

 * The purpose of this plugin is to check the % of null values per column, in the selected data snapshot.
 * As a result, the **Nullability Percentage** property is added to the field's properties.
-Its score indicates the % of null values in the column.
+Its value is the % of null values and the score indicates the confidence level (size of a sample).